Sankeerthgoud/FB-Comment-BOT/README.md

 # FB-Comment-BOT
 FB Comment BOT

 A basic python facebook-bot that can automate your comments in group.
-All you need to feed the group address and feed data into Input.txt(every line is posted as comment)
+All you need to do is feed the group address and feed data into Input.txt(every line is posted as comment)

 # Requirements
 It requires